 Tennessee with three other pups from a different litter, two of those dogs

-sadly died from parvo (the distemper disease) so with great anxiety,
+sadly died from parvo (the distemper disease) so with great anxiety, we

 watched and waited, hoping little Ema would survive.
 Happily, she